 While there are precautions you can take to help prevent termites, they aren’t foolproof.
 What works for your neighbor might not work for you and vice versa—it depends on your unique home, the soil around it, and how vigilant you are.

-- Reduce soil to wood contact: remove plants, wood, mulch, timber, and other materials from your foundation, creating at least a six inch gap
+- Reduce soil to wood contact: remove plants, wood, mulch, timber, and other materials from your foundation, creating at least a six-inch gap.
+Store firewood at least 20 feet from your home.

-- Inspect new lumber: inspect all pieces of lumber for signs of termites before bringing it onto your property
+- Inspect new lumber: inspect all pieces of lumber for signs of termites before bringing them onto your property.

 How to Get Rid of Termites